 1. Internet of Things (IoT) Highly Vulnerable to Attack

 The Internet of Things shows no sign of slowing down!
 The growth of (IoT) devices has been staggering, with 8.4 billion devices currently in use, and a total of 25 billion devices projected by 2020.
-The IoT allows for endless opportunities and connections to take place but unfortunately it also opens the door to many risks and poses a range of security problems.
+The IoT allows for endless opportunities and connections to take place but unfortunately, it also opens the door to many risks and poses a range of security problems.

 The problem with IoT devices is that they have very little security and are pretty much unprotected.
-They typically don’t run on the same standard operating systems that support a lot of commonly used IT security tools, and lack the ability to be updated.
-This makes it virtually impossible to patch up any security vulnerabilities, placing the device at high risk of being hacked.
+They typically don’t run on the same standard operating systems that support a lot of commonly used IT security tools and lack the ability to be updated.
+This makes it virtually impossible to patch up any security vulnerabilities, placing the device at a high risk of being hacked.

 Cyber-criminals are only too happy to take advantage of these flaws in security and are now actively targeting IoT devices such as Wi-Fi routers and webcams to launch targeted attacks.
-The combined power of these devices can in turn be used to cripple a server and this was exactly what happened over a year ago when the infamous Mirai botnet took down dozens of the world’s largest web services.
+The combined power of these devices can, in turn, be used to cripple a server and this was exactly what happened over a year ago when the infamous Mirai botnet took down dozens of the world’s largest web services.

 2. GDPR Crackdown